-These places are something you might see in many postcards and you can take a great pictures of Mt.Fuji there.
-Since it’s easily accessible from Tokyo, it makes a perfect day drip on the weekend from Tokyo!
+Mt.
+Fuji, the iconic mountain of Japan, straddles the boundary of Shizuoka and Yamanashi prefectures.
+In this article, we introduce the places you can see the best view of Mt.Fuji from both the Shizuoka and Yamanashi sides.
+These places are something you might see in many postcards and you can take great pictures of Mt.Fuji there.
+Since it’s easily accessible from Tokyo, it makes a perfect day trip on the weekend from Tokyo!

 - Map of the Best Viewing Spots